Parsons and Poole Concert and Masterclass

 Parsons and Poole 2024

-An outstanding international musician of our time, Vietnamese-Canadian pianist Dang Thai Son was propelled to the forefront of the musical world in October 1980, when he was awarded the First Prize and Gold Medal at the X International Chopin Piano Competition in Warsaw.
-This was the first time a top international competition was won by an Asian pianist.
+Photo of Dang Thai Son Vietnamese-Canadian pianist Dang Thai Son was propelled to the forefront of the musical world in October 1980, when he was awarded the First Prize and Gold Medal at the Xth International Chopin Piano Competition in Warsaw.
+It was also the first time that a top international competition was won by an Asian pianist.

 Margaret Parsons and Clifford Poole